gulrak/filesystem/README.md

 macOS 10.12/10.14/10.15, Windows 10, Ubuntu 18.04, CentOS 7, CentOS 8, FreeBSD 12
 and Alpine ARM/ARM64 Linux but should work on other systems too, as long as you have at least a C++11 compatible compiler.
-It should work with Android NDK, Emscripten and I even had reports of it being used on iOS (within sandboxing constraints).
+It should work with Android NDK, Emscripten and I even had reports of it being used on iOS (within sandboxing constraints) and with v1.5.6 there is experimental support for QNX.
+The support of Android NDK, Emscripten and QNX is not backed up by automated testing but PRs and bug reports are welcome for those too.
 It is of course in its own namespace `ghc::filesystem` to not interfere with a regular `std::filesystem` should you use it in a mixed C++17 environment (which is possible).

 *Test coverage is well above 90%, and starting with v1.3.6 and in v1.5.0 more time was invested in benchmarking and optimizing parts of the library.
 I'll try